Cherenity/ChrysomallosBot/README.md

 # chrysomallosBot
-a new discord bot for FFXIV static server
+I am creating a new discord bot for private FFXIV discord server.

 - In development (gonna make better version of Karakul at somepoint)